samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 Being a data structure server, we can also refer to the data types as data structures.
 We can use these more complex data structures to store multiple values in a key at once.
 Let's look at these types at a high level.
 We'll explore each type in detail in subsequent sections.

-- **Binary-safe strings**
+- **Binary-safe Strings**

 The most basic kind of Redis value.
 Being "binary-safe" means that the string can contain any type of data represented as a string: PNG images or serialized objects, for example.

 - **Lists**

-In essence, Redis lists are linked lists.
+In essence, Redis Lists are linked lists.
 They are collections of string elements that are sorted based on the order that they were inserted.

 - **Sets**

 They represent collections of unique and unsorted string elements.

-- **Sorted sets**
+- **Sorted Sets**

-Like sets, they represent a collection of unique string elements; however, each string element is linked to a floating number value, referred to as the element **score**.
-When querying the sorted set, the elements are always taken sorted by their score, which enables us to consistently present a range of data from the set.
+Like Sets, they represent a collection of unique string elements; however, each string element is linked to a floating number value, referred to as the element **score**.
+When querying the Sorted Set, the elements are always taken sorted by their score, which enables us to consistently present a range of data from the Set.

 - **Hashes**